Brookline Apartment Security Tips for Students and Renters

 • Forward mail properly to prevent identity theft

-Security Priorities by Budget
+Cost-Effective Security Budgeting Security Priorities by Budget $0-$50 (Essential Basics):

 • Door/window checks and basic reinforcement